medusajs/medusa/docs/content/add-plugins/strapi.md

 # Strapi

-In this document, you’ll learn how to integrate Strapi with Medusa to add rich CMS functionalities.
+In this document, you’ll learn how to integrate Strapi with Medusa to add rich Content Management System (CMS) functionalities.

 :::info